flashbots/mempool-dumpster/README.md

 **Notes:**

-- This is work in progress and under heavy development.
+- This is work in progress and under heavy development (mempool collector is relatively stable now though!)
 - Seeing about 90k - 140k unique new mempool transactions per hour, on average ~1.2kb per rawTx (as of 2023-08-07).
 - See also: [discussion about compression](https://github.com/flashbots/mempool-archiver/issues/2) and [storage](https://github.com/flashbots/mempool-archiver/issues/1)